christophstrasen/LQR/docs/per_key_buffer_refactor.md

 ## Open Decisions to Resolve During Implementation
 - Default `perKeyBufferSize` when unspecified: 1 (distinct) vs a small >1 vs unbounded.
 - `matched` reset policy on overwrite: keep current reset or make sticky?
 Decide and document.
-- Whether count windows should remain distinct by key when perKeyBufferSize=1 (likely no—uniform entry counting is simpler).
+- Whether count-based join windows should remain distinct by key when perKeyBufferSize=1 (likely no—uniform entry counting is simpler).